 Preserve evidence.
 Preserving physical evidence can be key to identifying the perpetrator and adjudicating a sexual assault case.
-Ideally a victim of sexual assault should not wash, douche, use the toilet, or change clothing prior to a medical/legal exam.
+Ideally a victim of sexual assault should not wash, douche, use the or for participating in a discrimination complaint process, regardless of the outcome of the investigation or complaint.
+This means that if you report that you or another person have been subjected to prohibited discrimination or harassment, serve as a witness, or otherwise participate in a discrimination complaint process, you cannot be subjected to Retaliation for that participation toilet, or change clothing prior to a medical/legal exam.
 Even though you may not choose to file a report with the police or cooperate with a prosecution, preserving any physical evidence may provide valuable information should you later determine you do want to proceed with prosecution..